- Discover the Mediterranean beaches and characterful neighborhoods of Tel Aviv

 Continuing to Mount Zion, you'll explore the ancient building of King David's Tomb and visit the Cenacle (an upper room said to host the Last Supper), then pay a visit to the striking church of Saint Peter at Galicantu.

-The remainder of the afternoon is free for you to relax back at your hotel or explore on your own.
+The remainder of the afternoon is free to relax at your hotel or explore on your own.

 Day 6: Transfer to Tel Aviv via Caesarea, Haifa, Acre & Rosh HaNikra